Algebraic degrees of pseudo-Anosov stretch factors: Sequences of pseudo-Anosov mapping classes

-Let $\e_1$, \ldots, $\e_{n}$ be the standard basis vectors.
+In this section we study the asymptotic behavior of the left Perron--Frobenius eigenvectors of the matrices $M_{\gamma,k}$ in \Cref{theorem:convergence}.
+First we introduce a few conventions.

 We follow the convention that vectors denoted by bold lowercase letters are column vectors.
 Row vectors are written as transposes of column vectors.
-The $i$th row of a matrix $M$ is $\e_i^T M$.
+Note that the $i$th row of a matrix $M$ can be written as $\e_i^T M$.
+We will write $\omega_{ij}$ for the $(i,j)$-entry of $\Omega$.